Blue Light & Kids: Protecting Sleep in a Digital Age

 Why kids are more sensitive

-Adult lenses yellow slightly with age, naturally filtering some blue light.
-Children's lenses are crystal clear.
-The Science: A 2018 study found that children suppressed melatonin twice as much as adults when exposed to the same light intensity.
+Children's lenses are crystal clear, while adult lenses yellow slightly with age and naturally filter some blue light.
+The Science: A 2018 melatonin suppression study found that children suppressed melatonin twice as much as adults when exposed to the same light intensity.
 This means a tablet at 7 PM impacts a toddler's sleep cycle far more than it impacts yours.

 • Kids' eyes filter less light